-In food processor, process chocolate wafers and sugar until finely ground.
+In a food processor, process chocolate wafers and sugar until finely ground (see notes).
 Add melted butter and pulse to moisten.
-Transfer mixture to pie plate and firmly press into bottom and up sides.
-Set in fridge to chill while you make the pumpkin mousse.
+(If mixture seems too dry, add more melted butter.)
+Transfer mixture to a pie plate and firmly press into bottom and up sides.
+Set in the fridge to chill while you make the pumpkin mousse.

-In bowl of standing mixer fitted with whisk attachment, whip cream on medium-high speed until cream holds soft peaks that slowly dip down when whisk is pulled out of cream.
-Using rubber spatula, gently fold into pumpkin mixture.
+In the bowl of a stand mixer fitted with whisk attachment, whip cream on medium-high speed until cream holds soft peaks that slowly dip down when whisk is pulled out of cream.
+Using a rubber spatula, gently fold into pumpkin mixture.
 Pour mousse into pie shell and chill in fridge while you prepare the cocoa whipped cream.

-Place chocolate bar on work surface.
-Using paring knife, scrape chocolate shavings from bar and use to garnish top of pie.
+Place chocolate bar on work surface (see notes).
+Using a paring knife, scrape chocolate shavings from bar and use to garnish top of pie.

-9-inch pie plate, food processor, electric mixer, rubber spatula, paring knife
+9-inch pie plate, food processor (optional), stand mixer, paring knife

 I like to use Nabisco Famous Chocolate Wafers in the cookie crust.
 You can substitute chocolate graham crackers, just decrease the sugar by half.